isomerpages/jointpoly-ace/_events/Events open to all polytechnic educators.md

 Mode: 100% online via Zoom

-Registration details will be available closer to the date.
+Programme and registration details will be made available closer to the date.

 **Keen to share your polytechnic  event on this page?**